matatk/agrip/audioquake/manuals/user-manual-part01.md

 We have tried our best to make it possible for *AudioQuake* players to use the original *Quake* maps.
 Currently there are a number of maps from the game that cam be played by blind players.
 A series of tutorial maps is provided to help you get used to the game and we hope to provide a range of custom-built accessible maps in the future.

 In the end, the main point of *AudioQuake* is not to prove that video game accessibility is possible, as this has already been established.
-The main point is that *community* accessibility is possible—that blind and vision-impaired players can use *the exact same software*, join Internet games and contribute new maps and modifications, just as the sighted are able to.
+The main point is that *community* accessibility is possible&mdash;that blind and vision-impaired players can use *the exact same software*, join Internet games and contribute new maps and modifications, just as the sighted are able to.

 #### Not for under-15s